 Why This Matters for Families

-- They tolerate gentle handling by kids
+- They like handling by kids and do not harm them.

-- They enjoy being part of daily family activities
+- They enjoy being part of daily family activities.

 Example: